IdeiGeniale/nexus-chat/README.md

 ## License

-MIT — do whatever you want with it.
+GPL 3.0 — do whatever you want with it.